Azure/iot-operations-sdks/go/internal/mqtt/README.md

     PublishOptions

     // Ack will manually ack the message.
 All handled messages must be acked
-    // (except for QoS 0 messages, in which case this function will be nil).
+    // (except for QoS 0 messages, in which case this is a no-op).
     Ack func()
 }
 ```